Entanglement generation in spatially separated systems using quantum walk: Spatial entanglement using single-particle quantum walk

-is implemented by applying a conditional shift operator $S$ followed by the quantum coin operation $C$.
-The shift operator $S$ can be defined such that the state $|0\rangle$ moves to the left and $|1\rangle$ moves to the right,
+is implemented by applying a {\em conditional shift operation} $S$ followed by the {\em quantum coin operation} $C$.
+The operation $S$ can be defined such that the state $|0\rangle$ ($|1\rangle$) moves to the left (right),

-Quantum coin operation $C$ is applied after the shift operator $S$ to evolve the state at the new position to the superposition of the coin basis states \cite{ADZ93, DM96, ABN01}.
-The quantum coin operation can be any element from the U(2) group and it has been shown in Ref.\cite{CSL08} that additional control over the dynamics of the quantum walk can be achieved by choosing a three parameter U(2) coin operation
+The operation $C$ follows the operation $S$ and evolves the state at the new position into a superposition of the coin basis states \cite{ADZ93, DM96, ABN01}.
+It was shown in \cite{CSL08} that complete control over the dynamics of the walk can be accomplished by choosing $C$ as a three parameter SU(2) group element; here, however, we take, for simplicity, the widely used Hadamard operator, that is,